MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

 ### Estimate the quantum algorithm

-Now, estimate the physical resources for this operation using the default assumptions.
+Now, you estimate the physical resources for this operation using the default assumptions.
 You can submit the operation to the Resource Estimator target using the `qsharp.azure.execute` function.
 This function calls the `EstimateMultiplication` operation and passes the operation argument `bitwidth=8`.

 ```python
 result = qsharp.azure.execute(EstimateMultiplication, bitwidth=8)
 result
 ```

 The `qsharp.azure.execute` function creates a table that shows the overall physical resource counts.
 You can inspect cost details by collapsing the groups, which have more information.

+> [!TIP]
+> For a more compact version of the output table, you can use `result.summary`

-For example, if you collapse the *Logical qubit parameters* group, you can see that the error correction code distance is 13.
+For example, if you collapse the *Logical qubit parameters* group of the results table, you can see that the error correction code distance is 13.

 |Logical qubit parameter | Value |
 |----|---|